Over the past 4 years there has been a 6% nationwide increase in the amount of shopping center space filled by tenants in recreation or entertainment.

 The idea is to create additional traffic and provide a one-stop shop for families where non-shoppers have plenty to keep them busy giving the buyers in the family time to hit all their favorite stores and not feel rushed.

 The move also gives mall owners tenants – albeit less desirable lower rent tenants – to replace stores owned by the likes of Sears Holdings Corp.
 (NASDAQ:SHLDD), Macy’s Inc. (NYSE:MC) and Ralph Lauren Corp.
-(NYSE:RLC), to name a few that have moved out.
+(NYSE:RLB), to name a few that have moved out.